lehmanwics/lehmanwics.github.io/_posts/2017-04-10-ro-builds-a-web-scraper.md

 No. Bad.
 Didn't work.

-Well, I could get it to work but it would be a waste and inneficient.
+Well, I could get it to work but it would be a waste and inefficient.
 I knew there had to be a simpler way so I took some time to think on it and while walking my dog, it hit me...

 Each paginated link ends with &page=XX with XX being a page number.
 OK, why don't I just go through every possible page number FIRST until I hit a max page number for which that search doesn't exist and stop there.